Madaniarias/Project_2/README.md

 **Fig 8.** The following images presents a series of six graphs related to the temperature in the local server.
 Firstly, the raw data for each sensor was plotted.
 Aditionally, a graph with all the raw data from each sensor was added to identify the level of disparity amongst the raw data for the tempeture there is for the raw data in the local server.
 Laslty, the meam temperature of all sensor was plotted.

 By Analizing the graphs plotted it can be said that:
-- The minimum temperature recorded during the 48 hours data collection period in the local server was around 17°C.
+- The minimum temperature recorded during the 48 hours data collection period in the local server was around 17.5°C.
-- The maximum temperature recorded during the 48 hours data collection period in the local server was around 22.5°C.
+- The maximum temperature recorded during the 48 hours data collection period in the local server was around 22°C.
-- The mean temperature recorded during the 48 hours data collection period in the local server ranged from 17°C to 22°C.
 - Sensor 1 and Sensor 3 recorded the highest temperatures (both reaching around 22.5°C) during the 48 hours data collection period in the local server.
 - Sensor 2 and Sensor 4 recorded the lowest temperatures (both reaching around 17°C) during the 48 hours data collection period in the local server.
 - Sensor 4 recorded the lowest temperatures out of all sensors during the 48 hours data collection period in the local server.